-PEP Talk is a (Parents Empowering Parents) drop-in group where parents share and connect to form informal networks and friendships with other adoptive parents.
+PEP Talk (Parents Empowering Parents) is a drop-in group where parents share and connect to form informal networks and friendships with other adoptive parents.
 Parents lead and determine the topics of discussion each week.
 The meeting includes coffee and pastries.
 Please note: no child care is available.

 Adoptive Parents Support is a psycho-educational group meeting with a topic and speaker each month.
 We share information about trauma and attachment, self-regulation, etc. Please note: child care is available and light refreshments.